ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 ## Outline

  Setup:  There is an increase in EV sales due to several factors such as: climate change, appeal of the technology and policies.

+ Increased Sales

+ Due to:

+ Climate Change

+ Appeal of the Technology

+ Government Policies (Incentives)

  Conflict:  Mass adoption is slow due to range anxiety and cost.